-1. Louisiana's death count includes everyone who dies and tested positive for coronavirus regardless of the actual cause of death as well negative newborns born premature to positive mothers and individuals without a positive test where the death is assumed to have a connection to COVID-19.
+^{1.} Louisiana's death count includes everyone who dies and tested positive for coronavirus regardless of the actual cause of death and negative newborns born premature to positive mothers.
 On April 16, the Governor introduced plans, based on New York, to soon become the second state that has a criteria to include deaths of individuals without a positive test result in the death count.